 McEntire goes from "I'll be fine" to bawling on a dime in this song about the emotional aftermath of a divorce.
 As with several higher-ranking videos, the singer makes a great song even more memorable by driving its emotion home with a few well-timed facial expressions.

-Videos adding an emotional layer to already thorough songs even applies to the near-flawless lyrics of Bobbie Gentry.
-For McEntire's cover of "Fancy," the title character and her desperate mama come to life in this trip to the Mississippi Delta.
+Videos adding an emotional layer to already thorough songs even apply to the near-flawless lyrics of Bobbie Gentry.
+For McEntire's cover of "Fancy" from her Rumor Has It record, the title character and her desperate mama come to life in this trip to the Mississippi Delta.

 4. "The Heart Won't Lie" (With Vince Gill)